 Photo courtesy Children's Museum of Tacoma

 Why go?
 At 10,000 square feet, Children’s Museum of Tacoma isn’t huge, but it has a huge draw.
-Since it opened in 2012, it has offered pay-as-you-will admission, and has no plans to change that anytime soon.
+Since it opened 10 years ago, it has offered pay-as-you-will admission and has no plans to change that anytime soon.
 This means that you can stop off for an hour, without worrying about whether you’ve gotten your money’s worth.
-The museum is built around four playscapes (Woods, Water, Invention and Voyager) and favorite activities include the wood-cabin tunnel, water table, marine vessel with tower, air pipes, lit Lego table and art studio (called Becka’s Studio).
+The museum is built around four playscapes (Woods, Water, Invention and Voyager) and favorite activities include the wood-cabin tunnel, water table, marine vessel with tower, air pipes, Lego table and art studio — called Becka’s Studio.

 Nearby fun: The rest of Tacoma’s Museum District is a short walk away, including the Washington State History Museum (awesome model train layout); Tacoma Art Museum (free art studio in the lobby); and the Museum of Glass, with its Chihuly Bridge of Glass and Hot Shop.

 Next stop: center of fun